-Dominating the northeast corner of Dearborn and Van Buren, the landmark Fisher Building at 343 South Dearborn was built in 1896.
-Designed by the legendary architectural firm D.H.
-Burnham and Company, what started as an 18-story structure added on 2 additional floors in 1907.
+The landmark Fisher Building at 343 South Dearborn was designed by the legendary architectural firm D.H.
+Burnham and Company.
+What started as an 18-story structure in 1896 added on 2 additional floors in 1907.
 Paper magnate Lucius Fisher was the original owner and anchor tenant.

-Available office space features high ceilings, huge soundproof windows allowing for an abundance of natural light and original wood and terrazzo floors.
-The convenient Loop location is steps away from all of the major "L" stations, several bus lines, the Harold Washington Library and numerous educational institutions.
+Available office space features high ceilings, huge windows allowing for an abundance of natural light and original wood and terrazzo floors.

 * mg : modified gross | g : gross | nnn : net